16 ways to drive website traffic and increase search ranking

 Social media marketing is highly effective at attracting new users to your website, but what about your existing followers?

 Don’t overlook the value of your current audience.
-If they’ve signed up for your mailing list, that means they’re already interested in your services, products, or what you have to say and therefore are much more likely to click through to your site than someone who has never been exposed to your brand before.
+If they’ve signed up for your mailing list, that means they’re already interested in your services, products, or what you have to say and, therefore, are more likely to click through to your site than someone who has never been exposed to your brand before.

 Email marketing is still powerful, and in fact, it offers a higher ROI than any other marketing channel, but you need to plan it carefully to get it right.
 It's an excellent method to use if you're trying to figure out how to drive traffic to your website.

 Figure out the sweet spot for how often to email your list – not often enough and they might forget about you; too often and you run the risk of annoying them.
-Here at B12, you can engage your audience with our built-in email marketing tool.
+With a platform like B12, you can engage your audience with a built-in email marketing tool that integrates seamlessly with your website.

 14. Blogging and content marketing